angry-monsters/angry-monsters.github.io/README.md

 # angry-monsters.github.io

 To-do:
+- add a sort / filter dropdown for bestiary
+- implement better calculation method for encounter threat (list # of PCs?
+Handle higher tier monsters?)
+- fix file uploads so that they run when clicked not on a change
+- add step value to numerical input fields
-- add abbreviated stat block
+- add abbreviated stat blocks for encounters (+ markdown?)
+- higher resolution statblock download
-- Interaction between ability scores and values from the monster stats by tier table
+- add automatic interaction between ability scores and values from the monster stats by tier table
-- encounter builder